 8 Bad Habits To Forgo Because They’re Aging You

-While ageing is a natural, biological process that we all have to eventually accept – nobody ever wants to look older than they actually are.
+While aging is a natural, biological process that we all have to eventually accept – nobody ever wants to look older than they are.
 Often, genetics and skin tone can determine how well one ages yet there are other external factors that can encourage premature aging.
 Some of us may be oblivious to daily bad habits that are quickly speeding up the aging process.
 That being said, read on to find out which of these bad habits are likely to make us look and feel years beyond our actual age.

 1. A strong love for the wrong meats